RaulCetatean/internship-genzellab/README.md

 ```
 ## Manual scoring Matlab script

-Download the source code for Trodes.
+Follow the first two steps of the `Installation procedure` section.
 In order to use the TrodesToMatlab toolbox, it is best to download the source code from bitbucket.
+The source code contains a folder named `TrodesToMatlab`, which is needed by the script to run properly.
 ```bash
 git clone https://bitbucket.org/mkarlsso/trodes.git
 ```